Ana Dias (photographer): Career

-In June 2015 Ana Dias was invited to star in her own web series entitled Playboy Abroad: Adventures with Photographer Ana Dias.
+In June 2015, Dias starred in the web series Playboy Abroad: Adventures with Photographer Ana Dias.
 In each of the 24 episodes, she traveled to a different country to photograph a different model for a Playboy-style photo shoot.
-The web series featured the backstage of the photo shoots, as well as the adventures of the photographer with the models and her team.
+The web series included backstage at photo shoots, as well as the exploits of photographer, models and team.

-On 4 August 2019, an image of Ana Dias photographing a Playboy model appeared on the front page of The New York Times.

-In addition to Playboy, her work as a photographer has been published in other men's magazines, such as FHM, Maxim and INSOMNIA Magazine.
+On 4 August 2019, an image of Dias photographing a Playboy model appeared on the front page of The New York Times.
+In addition to Playboy, her work as a photographer has been published in men's magazines FHM, Maxim and Insomnia Magazine.